 You may have injured your knee or fell onto your hip BUT if it hasn't healed within 3 months your pain is then classified as chronic pain.
 Strangely enough it feels the same, sore or sometimes very sore, but what we now know is that the body has healed itself, physically.
 There is no longer any tissue damage but for many reasons you can still be in pain.
 You feel the pain!

 Although the healing process has - generally speaking - taken place and there is now nothing physically wrong.
 But your brain keeps sending you pain messages that originate from various areas of your brain.
 This is where neurology or the nervous system takes over and why treatment of chronic pain becomes more complicated than taking a pill or having an operation.

 You may find this article of interest 'Why am I in Chronic Pain'

 Some things to consider about knee or hip replacements

 "The latest figures from the New Zealand Joint Registry showed there were 8373 initial hip replacement procedures and 1168 revision hip replacements in 2015.
 According to the registry, the number of initial hip replacements was increasing each year - there were 1411 more in 2015 than 2007" June 9 2017

-Complications: this is major surgery.
+Complications of hip and knee operations: this is major surgery.

-Although complications are possible with any surgery, your doctor will take steps to minimize the risks.
+Although complications are possible with any surgery, your surgeon will take steps to minimize the risks.